CRR257/Authentication/README.md

 # Authentication 💻__👀

-Mini app to authenticate users
+Mini app to authenticate users using Vuex and Firebase.

+Vuex is a centralized store for all the components in an application (https://vuex.vuejs.org/)

 ### Compiles and hot-reloads for development